Hive13/RPi-ShiftBrite/README.md

 http://192.168.1.182:8080/display/0?x=2&y=2&r=255&g=255&b=255
 x and y are the X and Y coordinates in pixels, starting from zero. r, g, and b give the RGB to set the given pixel to (range is 0-255).
-Yes, it's unconventional that the parameter string gives the data, but I did not feel like putting the color data in the payload.

 Notes on Issues
 ===============
+The Android app is still quite experimental and could use some bug fixes.
+It does each HTTP request in its own AsyncTask and (given that this is thread-pooled) this is rather slow.
+On top of this, dragging across the screen (to set an entire path of pixels, for instance) sometimes causes crashes.

+HTTP.py does not refresh the display until a new image is received.
+This matters in environments like where the test display is currently running, in which turning the room lights on upsets the power just enough to cause glitches in the ShiftBrites.
+This could be remedied by running the listener in async mode, probably.

-The only issue I've noted so far is that the end of the chain - even if I am testing only on 7 or 8 lights - has some issues.
+On the hardware, the only issue I've noted so far is that the end of the chain - even if I am testing only on 7 or 8 lights - has some issues.
 They do not seem to be power issues, as last time, because once the ShiftBrite module has received the command, the color is stable (whereas insufficient supply voltage causes the board to flicker and all boards downstream to have issues).
 They only seem to display this behavior when brighter (say, near full white) colors are displayed.
 For most images, this issue seems nonexistent.

 References
 ==========